 Updating the Flash Plugin

 Adobe’s Flash plugin (v10.3) is setup to check for updates on restart.
 However, at least recently, on my setup, there have been a couple of little annoyances.
-Either it launches and tries to check for updates before my wifi connects … Continue reading
+Either it launches and tries to check for updates before my wifi connects (rare) or it tells me that it must be run with administrator permissions.
+The end… Continue reading Updating the Flash Plugin

 Verify that SSL caching is working